Silicon valley tech companies are famous for asking some pretty crazy brain-teaser interview questions…

 Question 8 above highlights a pretty good point to remember in your interviews…

-If you’re stumped, talk out loud a bit and explain what you’re thinking.
+So if you’re stumped, talk out loud a bit and explain what you’re thinking.
 Ask a question if you need to.
 Try to break it down into smaller pieces.

 I talk a lot about how to do this and why it’s important in my job interview answers guide.